iflames-1/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 ### 5-free_listint2.c

->  a function that frees a listint_t list and sets the head to NULL.
+>  A function that frees a listint_t list and sets the head to NULL.

 Compile and test with
 ```bash